dami1080/math-magician/README.md

 # math-magician

-This is the first project of the Math Magicians application.It is a set up of the environment and tools needed to develop a React application.
+In this second milestone of the Math Magicians application, I developed a React component that will hold the core functionality: a calculator.

 # Built with
   - HTML